 This example shows how to simulate a basic communication system in which the signal is first QPSK modulated and then subjected to Orthogonal Frequency Division Multiplexing.

-This example shows how to use the Parallel Computing Toolbox to accelerate a simple, QPSK bit error rate (BER) simulation.
+This example uses Parallel Computing Toolbox to accelerate a simple, QPSK bit error rate (BER) simulation.

 Create, impair, visualize, and export modulated waveforms.